unicode-org/message-format-wg/exploration/0487-whitespace.md

 Its most common use is visual formatting, usually when concatenating the output of the formatting operation.

+Sometimes, pattern exterior whitespace is localizable, such as when segmentation results in a message with a leading or trailing space used to separate the message from other clauses or phrases.
+When such a message is translated to a locale using a CJK or other script that does not use spaces to separate clauses, the space needs to be dropped.

 Examples include:

 - command line utilities often need to emit a newline at the end of a message